tbidne/shrun/documentation/configuration.md

 **Arg:** `--edges (EDGES_STR | sequential | off)`

 **Description:** Comma-separated list, specifying command dependencies, based on their order.
-For instance, `--edges '1 -> 3, 2 -> 3'` will require commands 1 and 2 to complete before 3 is run.
-The literal `sequential` will run all commands sequentially.
+There are three edge types:

+  - and: `cmd1 -> cmd2`, runs cmd2 iff cmd1 succeeds.
+  - or: `cmd1 |-> cmd2`, runs cmd2 iff cmd1 fails.
+  - any: `cmd1 ;-> cmd2`, runs cmd2 iff cmd1 finishes.

+The literal `sequential` is equivalent to placing an `and`-edge between all commands.

 **Example:**